awslabs/tecli/COMMANDS.md

 Available Commands:
-  configure   Configures tecli global settings help        Help about any command version     Displays the version of tecli and all installed plugins
+  configure   Configures tecli global settings help        Help about any command plans       A plan represents the execution plan of a Run in a Terraform workspace. version     Displays the version of tecli and all installed plugins workspace   A plan represents the execution plan of a Run in a Terraform workspace.

 Flags:
   -h, --help                   help for tecli